 \begin{remark}

-Consider again the setting of Lemma \ref{lem:upforkvertex}, in which the Reeb graph is constructed using a function of the form $d_{G}(p,\cdot)$.
-Although nonzero death times correspond to distances from vertices of valence at least three, a birth time need not correspond to the distance to any vertex.
+Consider again the setting of Lemma \ref{lem:upforkvertex}, in which the Reeb graph is constructed from a connected metric graph $G$ using a function of the form $d_{G}(p,\cdot)$.
+As the sublevel sets of $d_{G}(p,\cdot)$ are always connected (the distances in $G$ can be realized by geodesics), there is only one point in $H_0$ persistence; this point appears in extended persistence, and is born at time $0 = d_{G}(p,p)$, corresponding to the upfork $p$.
+Note also that although nonzero one-dimensional death times correspond to distances to vertices of valence at least three, a birth time need not correspond to the distance to any vertex.
 Consider for example a graph $G$ with three vertices $v_1,v_2,v_3$ at pairwise distance $1$, forming an equilateral triangle.
 The only point in the one-dimensional persistence diagram $\Psi_{G}(v_1)$ corresponds to the loop generated by the full graph, and is born at distance $1.5$, the radius of $G$ at $v_1$.
 In the Reeb graph $\Phi_{G}(p)$, this is the distance from $p$ to the downfork point halfway between $v_2$ and $v_3$. \end{remark}

-\begin{lemma} Given a graph $G$ and a point $p \in G$, consider the Reeb graph $R_f$ associated to the function $f_{p}(\cdot) = d_{G}(p,\cdot)$.
-The smallest nonzero death time in $\Psi_{G}(p)$ is the distance from $p$ to the closest vertex of valence at least three. \end{lemma} \begin{proof} This is immediate from Lemma \ref{lem:upforkvertex}. \end{proof}